frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/developer-commentary.md

 Adding a bunch of `__attribute__((aligned(4)))` to my code helped, adding `-mno-unaligned-access` to my compiler flags did not help at all.
 Adding `-Wcast-align` to my compiler flags helped me identify other locations where this could potentially be a problem.
 Thanks to the creators of the [Black Magic Probe](https://black-magic.org/index.html) for giving me the advice about the compiler flags, I was on their Discord server because I wanted to debug the AT32F421 ESC with their probe.

+I've ran into this before and another solution is to use the `armcc` compiler instead of GCC, which is rather expensive, but generates smaller binaries and avoids this alignment issue.
+The developers of AM32 firmware have repeatedly warned me against using GCC for unknown reasons.

 # Other: Why CRSF and not SBUS or IBUS

 CRSF is awesome, it is used by ExpressLRS because it is high speed, high precision, and it incorporates a CRC for data integrity.
 The radio receivers that output CRSF are the tiniest on the market.